 The capacity is 24,200 and at the time it opened the club proudly boasted it was the largest sporting arena in the south-east outside London, though it has since lost this distinction to the St.Mary's stadium in Southampton.
-The away fans are in South Stand, where we had an allocation of 4,000 tickets last season.
+The away fans are in South Stand, and in the past we’ve had the whole end, with an allocation of 4,000 tickets.

-But this time we have only got 2,100, the reason being that half this stand has been given to something called the ‘1871 club’.
-This is “a Reading FC fan group who have formed to try and create a loud, positive atmosphere at the Madejski Stadium throughout the 90 minutes.”
+But for the second year running we have only got 2,200.
+Last season the reason given was that half this stand has been given to something called the ‘1871 club’, “a Reading FC fan group who have formed to try and create a loud, positive atmosphere at the Madejski Stadium throughout the 90 minutes.”
 Which might be a noble idea, but why couldn’t they have done this at the other end rather than cutting the away allocation?

 The three inevitable consequences are that Reading will end up losing income from tickets they could have sold to Leeds fans, that fans who can’t get a ticket from Leeds will do their best to get into the ‘home’ sections of the Madejski, and that to prevent this Reading will in future introduce restrictions on who can buy tickets, causing inconvenience to their own fans as well as ours.

-Our allocation was initially put on sale via the ‘attendance tracker’, but a few still remained to go on sale to season ticket holders and members (presumably due to it being a long way to go on a Tuesday night).
-But they have now sold out.
-They cost an almost reasonable £20 for adults and £13, £10 or £5 for different types of concessions.
+Our allocation was initially put on sale via the ‘attendance tracker’ and they have now sold out.
+They cost an almost reasonable £20 for adults and £13, £10, £5 or £4 for different types of concessions.

 The club also has planning permission to extend the ground, the east, north and south stands, and have already laid the foundations, though they can't extend the west stand due to the hotel behind it.
 This would increase the capacity to 38,000, but it’s not clear exactly when they intend to start this project.